-How to Make Your Fitness and Nutrition Goals Stick in 2019By DuBose Fitness
+How to Make Your Fitness and Nutrition Goals Stick in 2020By DuBose Fitness

 Do you make New Year’s resolutions?
 Most people do!
-In fact, when the ball drops on New Year’s Eve, most people have resolved to either lose weight, to exercise more or to eat a healthier diet.
+In fact, when the ball drops on New Year’s Eve, many have resolved to either lose weight, to exercise more or to eat a healthier diet.

 Unfortunately, almost half of all those resolutions have gone the way of the New Year’s party hats by March.
 A new year brings new promise, but once routine sets in it’s easy to let your goals fall by the wayside.

 We can help!
-Whether you’ve resolved to compete in a triathlon, to fit into a few sizes smaller or to lower your blood pressure, follow these tips to make your fitness and nutrition goals stick in 2019.
+Whether you’ve resolved to compete in a triathlon, to fit into a few sizes smaller, strengthen muscles, or to lower your blood pressure, follow these tips to make your fitness and nutrition goals stick in 2020.

 Why Don’t Most Resolutions Stick?